E-commerce

 Support SLA

-Resolution time by issue type: a service quality indicator coupled with the funnel.
+Resolution time by reason: a service quality indicator coupled with the funnel.

 Fulfillment

-Link promised and actual delivery times to repurchase rates: cross-reference with logistics indicators (e-commerce fulfillment blog guide).
+Link promised and actual delivery times to repeat purchase rates: cross-reference with logistics indicators (e-commerce fulfillment blog guide).

 Link with catalog, orders, and ops

-Product analytics combines the catalog (views, listings) and order management (lead times, cancellations: see the blog article on e-commerce OMS).
-Logistics anomalies appear in cancellation rates or lead times, not only in satisfaction.
+Product analytics combines catalog data (views, lists) and order management (lead times, cancellations: see the blog article on e-commerce OMS).
+Logistics anomalies show up in cancellation rates or lead times, not just in satisfaction.

 Stockouts

-Correlate views on the “out-of-stock” page and abandonment rate.
+Correlate views on the “stockout” page and abandonment rate.

 Returns

-Return reasons by SKU: feeds product pages and photo shoots.
+Return reasons by SKU: informs product pages and photo shoots.

 Ticket volume by topic: prioritize site or product fixes.